mrmohaghegh/tomexo/README.md

 ## Synthetic data experimments

-The experiments can be reproduced using syn_datagen.py and syn_analysis.py
+The experiments can be reproduced using syn_datagen.py and syn_postproc.ipynb

 ## Biological data analysis